 Want reminders of our events?
 Sign up for our mailing list here.

 Are you City staff or faculty?
-Have an idea for a World Cultures event for Spring 2020?
-Fill out this Event Proposal form and email it to email@example.com and firstname.lastname@example.org by Tue, 9/24 @ 11:59pm for consideration.
-Then, plan to attend our first workgroup meeting (or send a representative) to advocate for your event.
+Have an idea for a World Cultures event for Spring 2021?
+Fill out this Event Proposal form and email it to firstname.lastname@example.org by Mon, November 8th @ 11:59pm for consideration.
+Then, plan to attend our ZOOM committee meeting on November 13th (or send a representative) to advocate for your event.

-Come to the first workgroup meeting to advocate for your event or pitch ideas.
+Come to the committee meeting to advocate for your event or pitch ideas.
 Can't make it?
 Send a colleague or student representative on your behalf.
-Those interested in joining the World Cultures workgroup will take part in selecting, promoting, and, if interested, volunteering at our events.
+Those interested in joining the World Cultures committee will take part in selecting, promoting, and, if interested, volunteering at our events.

 Dr. Maria-Jose Zeledon-Perez, Assistant Professor